ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 - joint-iso-itu-t(2) international-organizations(23) tcg(133) platformClass(5) tcg-dice(4) tcg-dice-kp(100) identityLoc(6)
 - iso(1) identified-organization(3) dod(6) internet(1) private(4) enterprise(1) dmtf(412) spdm(274) hardwareIdentity(2)

+The hardware entity key SHOULD be represented using a format which contains a single key, for example `tagged-cose-key-type`.

 # Populating the authorized-by field

+A verifier transforming evidence from DICE/SPDM to CoMID SHOULD include `authorized-by` field in each `measurement-values-map` indicating the entity which is responsible for ensuring that the evidence is a valid measurement of the current state of the Target Environment.
+This is often the entity which manufactured or configured the Attestation Environment which measured the Target Environment.

+For measurements translated from DICE/SPDM the authorized-by field should contain the key at the root of the certificate chain returned in the SPDM CERTIFICATES response message.
+The value of the `authorized-by` entry SHOULD use a format which contains a single key, for example `tagged-cose-key-type`.

 ## Organisational unit changes within authorized-by

+Some DICE root keys are owned by a registry, which authorise lower level keys of different organisations.
+If a registry has authorized both organisations A and B to authorize certificates which can be used to authorize SPDM responses then there is a possibility that organisation A might generate fake responses purporting to authorise organisation B's attesters.

+To make this detectable, the registry may indicate when it signs a certificate authorizing a key controlled by a different organization.
+This indication is copied to an ACS entry, and can be matched against a CoMID file.

+If the subject key of a certificate is not controlled by the same organisation as the issuer key then the issuer SHOULD include an OU field in the subjectName field.
+The OU value indicates the entry which controls the subject key in the certificate.

+For example, the subject key might have the value `CNAME="Example Corporation" OU=1234`.

+A verifier processing a certificate containing an OU field in its subjectName field should generate an ACS entry with these values:
+- `environment-map / class / class-id` SHALL be set to the value <OID for OU>
+- `environment-map / class / vendor` SHALL be set to the string representation of the issuerName
+- `measurement-map / mkey / raw-value` SHALL be set to the numeric value of the OU field

+The verifier can include a reference value or the condition code within a conditional-environment triple to ensure that the key chain anchored on the registry was authorizing the correct organisation.

 # Security and Privacy Considerations {#sec-sec}

 There are no security and privacy considerations.